 and the lunate and triquetrum articulate with the articular disk of the wrist.

 The pisiform carpal is a sesamoid bone, located within a tendon and is not

 involved in movement at the wrist.

-In the distal row contains the trapezium,
+The distal row contains the trapezium,

-trapezoid, capitate and hamate moving lateral to medial.
+trapezoid, capitate, and hamate, moving lateral to medial.
 The trapezium

 articulates with the scaphoid proximally and the first, thumb, and second